 The right attitude for listening empathetically is one that draws upon all of the criteria for non-judgemental listening: Acceptance, genuineness and empathy.

 By adopting an attitude that is accepting you will automatically accept and respect the speaker’s feelings, experiences and values as valid.
-This allows you to then envision yourself in the speaker’s situation, which automatically leads to you being more genuine and subsequently, empathetic.
+This allows you to then envision yourself in the speaker’s situation.
+This automatically leads to you being more genuine and subsequently, empathetic.

 Small and simple verbal cues are skills which can help you to display to another person that you’re listening, without needing to interrupt them.